 The Ultimate Dental Laboratory Ltd, Laboratory Infection Control Lead.

-- Laboratory staff should be immunised against blood-borne viruses as identified by infection control risk assessment and in accordance with available industry guidance.
-Records of these immunisations should be retained.
+- Laboratory staff are immunised against blood-borne viruses as identified by our infection control risk assessment and in accordance with available industry guidance.
+Records of these immunisations are retained.

 - The laboratory provides appropriate protective clothing, gloves, eyewear and masks that must be worn by technicians during all production procedures.
 Protective clothing worn in the laboratory must not be worn outside the laboratory premises.

-- Before donning gloves, hands must be washed using an anti-bacterial hand wash and/or disinfected with
+- Before donning gloves, hands must be washed using the laboratory’s preferred hand wash/disinfectant.

-- Impressions will be disinfected using Microzid (disinfectant).
+- Impressions will be disinfected using an appropriate disinfectant.

-- All working areas will be kept to a minimum, clearly identified and, after session, cleaned with Cif Anti-bacterial multipurpose cleaner (detergent) and disinfected using Dettol Disinfection Spray.
+- All working areas will be kept to a minimum, clearly identified and, after session, cleaned with detergent and disinfected using an appropriate disinfectant.

 - In the event of an inoculation injury, the wound should if possible be made/allowed to bleed freely, then washed thoroughly under running water and covered with a waterproof dressing.
-The incident should be recorded in the accident book and immediately discussed with Mr Ian Barker to assess whether further action is needed.
-Advice on post-exposure prophylaxis can be obtained from Mr Ian Barker.
+The incident should be recorded in the accident book and immediately discussed with the appropriate manager to assess whether further action is needed.

-- Any accidental spillages involving a potentially hazardous substance will be reported to Mr Ian Barker
+- Any accidental spillages involving a potentially hazardous substance will be reported to the appropriate manager.

-- Anyone developing a reaction to any substance compound or chemical or the protective gloves must inform Mr Ian Barker immediately.
+- Anyone developing a reaction to any substance compound or chemical or the protective gloves must inform the appropriate manager immediately.

 - All staff involved with clinical procedures must receive appropriate training in all aspects of infection control including decontamination.
 This should be reviewed and recorded annually.

-- Eating, drinking and smoking is STRICTLY PROHIBITED in any receiving, production or despatch area.
+- Eating and drinking is strictly prohibited in any receiving, production or despatch area.

 TO CLIENTS OF THE LABORATORY.